studentkittens/lncs-pandoc/paper.md

 ## Conclusion

-`Git annex` is by no means not only a tool for *unix hackers* and power users.
+`Git annex` is by no means not only a tool for *unix hackers* and *power users*.
-There has also been a lot of development done yet to make `git-annex` more user friendly.
-If summed up the `git annex` command line utility implements over 70 different commands grouped in the command subcategories ,,commonly used", ,,repository setup", ,,repository maintenance",  ,,query", ,,metadata", ,,utility", ,,plumbing" and ,,testing".
+There has also been a lot of development done yet to make `git-annex` more user friendly by introducing the [git annex webapp](#webapp).

+If summed up the `git annex` command line utility implements over 70 different commands grouped in command subcategories like ,,commonly used", ,,repository setup", ,,repository maintenance",  ,,query", ,,metadata", ,,utility", ,,plumbing" and ,,testing".
 The `git-annex` command line utility is very mighty and well structured.
-It is not only suitable for manual usage but also vor complex scripting task using the *JSON* interface.
+It is not only suitable for manual usage but also for complex scripting tasks by using the *JSON* interface.
 With great power comes great responsibility - so the `git-annex` command line utility is definitely not a tool for a command line or unix newcomer.
-But for this user group there is the `git annex webapp`-GUI which make using `git-annex` a pleasure.
+But for this user group there is the webapp with a user friendly graphical interface, which make using `git-annex` as easy as other comparable cloud storage service tools.
+Another good thing is that all major operating systems are supported.

+There are also some downsides. `Git-annex` is still under heavy development and the mighty command line tool is a high barrier for newcomers.

 # References